KShebek/cbe504/main.typ

 The reactions described in this chapter are entirely general.
 In fact, the same governing principles can be used to understand biological reactions like those occurring in the presence of enzymes.
 Enzymes, like all catalysts, alter the reaction mechanism in such a way as to reduce the apparent activation energy, increasing the overall rate of reaction.
-In biological systems, this is achieve through the adsorption of a substrate (i.e. reactant), S, at a binding pocket of the enzyme to ultimately produce a given product P via the presence of one or more catalytic intermediates ES (e.g. an enzyme--substrate complex).
+In biological systems, this is achieved through the adsorption of a substrate (i.e. reactant), S, at a binding pocket of the enzyme to ultimately produce a given product P via the presence of one or more catalytic intermediates ES (e.g. an enzyme--substrate complex).
 If we define the free enzyme as E, we can write a simplified reaction mechanism as follows:
 $
 ce("E + S") &eqArrow(k_1,opposite:k_(-1)) ce("ES") \
 ce("ES") &fwdArrow(k_2) ce("E + P").